Marmeus/Kali-Booster/README.md

 ./kaliBoost.sh
 ```
 # New Wallpaper
-Changes the default Kali-Linux wallpaper but the one stored at `./Wallpaper.png`
+Changes the default Kali-Linux wallpaper but the one stored at `./Wallpaper.png`.
+The actual wallpaper was made by [Samiel](https://www.teepublic.com/user/samiel).
 # New Aliases
 Sometimes you are tired of executing the same long comand over and over this is why I created the following aliases.
 -  **mkcd**: Creates and access the directory.